Offham Primary School

 History - Substantive Knowledge

 b) Disciplinary knowledge – this is the use of that knowledge and how children construct understanding through historical claims, arguments and accounts.
 CUSP call it ‘Working Historically.’
 The features of thinking historically may involve significance, evidence, continuity and change, cause and consequence, historical perspective and contextual interpretation.
-Content infused and adapted from HA – Teaching History 179 and 180, 2020.

 History - Disciplinary Knowledge